ecrc/hcorepp/INSTALL.md

     cmake -Dblas=mkl -DLAPACK_LIBRARIES='-lopenblas' ..

-HCORE uses the TestSweeper library (https://bitbucket.org/icl/testsweeper) version 2020.09.00 to run its tests.
+HCORE uses the TestSweeper library (https://bitbucket.org/icl/testsweeper) to run its tests.
 If CMake doesn't find TestSweeper, it will be downloaded and compiled.
 To use a different TestSweeper build that was not installed, you can point to its directory.